tales-from-a-dev/flowbite-bundle/docs/theme_customization.md

 ## Overriding CSS classes

-All used CSS classes are contained in [Twig blocks](https://github.com/talesfromadev/flowbite-bundle/blob/main/templates/form/default.twig#L244) which allows to customize the theme very easily.
+All CSS classes are contained in [Twig blocks](https://github.com/talesfromadev/flowbite-bundle/blob/main/templates/form/default.twig#L244) which allows customizing the theme very easily.

 Create a new theme in your `templates` directory and make it use the bundle `default` theme: